glfw/glfw/README.md

  - [Win32] Bugfix: The user32 and dwmapi module handles were not freed on library termination
  - [Cocoa] Bugfix: The clipboard string was not freed on terminate
+ - [Cocoa] Bugfix: Selectors were used that are not declared by the 10.6 SDK
  - [X11] Bugfix: Override-redirect windows were resized to the desired instead of the actual resolution of the selected video mode